2021 Targeted EIDL Advance Grant: What Does Your Small Business Need To Know Now?

 What Is The Targeted EIDL Advance Grant Program?

-The new Targeted EIDL Grants for 2021 can still be as large as $10,000 and still do not need to be repaid.
-But this time, they are restricted to previous EIDL Grant applicants that received less than the full $10,000.
-As of this writing, you do not need to apply for this grant; the SBA will reach out to you if you are eligible.
-Previous EIDL applicants that received a partial EIDL Advance between $1,000 and $9,000 are eligible, as are those that previously applied for an EIDL Grant but didn’t receive one due to a lack of available funding.
+SBA’s 2021 EIDL Advance Grant (now ended) provided grants as large as $10,000 that did not need to be repaid.
+The 2021 EIDL targeted grants were restricted to previous EIDL Grant applicants that received less than $10,000 in the first (2020) round of EIDL Grant funding.
+In addition to previous EIDL applicants that received a partial EIDL Advance between $1,000 and $9,000, businesses eligible for the 2021 program also included those that previously applied for an EIDL Grant but didn’t receive one due to a lack of available funding.

-Also, the program is now restricted to businesses located within economically distressed areas, and you need to have suffered at least a 30% loss in income due to COVID during an eight-week period beginning on March 2, 2020, or later.
-Read more about those restrictions below.
+The 2021 EIDL Advance program was additionally restricted to businesses located within economically distressed areas that could also prove they suffered at least a 30% loss in income due to COVID during an eight-week period beginning on March 2, 2020, or later.

-How To Apply For A Targeted EIDL Advance
+Can You Still Apply For A Targeted EIDL Advance 2021 Grant?

 More Funding Resources For COVID Relief